k-sareen/mmtk-art/README.md

 ## Current Status

 We only support the `StickyImmix` and `Immix` plans in MMTk core.
-This is because we currently require roots to be pinned during a GC as there is an impedence mismatch between MMTk's and ART's expectations[^1].

 We can run headless ART builds both on target and host and for both x86_64 and aarch64 devices.